Films of All-Time

-This Bollywood biodrama (in Hindi with subtitles) told the true-life legendary story of indomitable female folk outlaw-heroine Phoolan Devi (portrayed by Seema Biswas).
+This Bollywood biodrama (in Hindi with subtitles) told the true-life legendary story of indomitable female folk outlaw-heroine Phoolan Devi (portrayed by Seema Biswas), nicknamed "The Goddess of Flowers."
 In real-life, the "bandit queen" negotiated her surrender in 1983 to avoid the death sentence, and was imprisoned (without trial) for eleven years.
 [She ran for Parliament in 1996 and was assassinated in New Delhi, India in 2001 when she was just 37, reportedly to avenge the Behmai Massacre.]

 Due to its controversial nature, consciousness-raising and powerful indictment of Indian society (for its sexism, ritual misogyny, and the inequalities of the caste system), court action to stop the film from being released in India (due to its nudity, sex, and violence) was launched by activists, led by Arundhati Roy.
 Devi herself issued her own lawsuit in an effort to prevent its release, although she apparently withdrew her objections after Channel 4 paid her £40,000.

 The film opened with a quote from the Manu Smriti, a book of Hindu religious scriptures: "Animals, drums, illiterates, low castes and women are worthy of being beaten."
 The first words in the film were spoken by an adult Phoolan Devi speaking directly at the camera: "I am Phoolan Devin, you sisterf--kers!"
 Even at the age of 11, she voiced her opinion about men: "All men are motherf--kers."